Should you go for a pre-made website template or a custom website? What is the best decision?

 Elementor

-The theme uses the plugin elementor to drag and drop the pieces.
-Personally, I found this to be a clunky, kind of annoying second layer to it.
+The theme uses the plugin Elementor to drag and drop the pieces.
+I found this to be a clunky, kind of annoying second layer to it.
 I’d rather have used Gutenburg to create my layouts.
 However, I understand this may be because of my experience building websites, that I find this an unnecessary layer that someone else may like.

 Template Difficulties

 I discovered after looking at my site on my phone that the mobile version wasn’t recognizing all my edits.
-I had a pretty good idea of where to look since I typically build websites.
+I had a pretty good idea of where to look since I typically build custom websites.
 Fortunately, I was able to figure out where those settings were.
 If you asked the theme maker, I would assume based on their helpfulness to me, that they also would have guided you.
 But, since I didn’t ask, I don’t know.

 The colors.

-The theme came in pink, and if you know me I hate pink, so that was one of the first things I wanted to change.
-But I think they assume if you bought the theme you like pink.
-So, they don’t lay out how to swap it all out.
 Based on different things I know, I dug in.
 And, I figured out the 2 separate places that were calling colors and swapped them to my desired color palette.
 (Overall it seems most of the color changes I made were implemented.
 However, there are a couple of places I still haven’t figured out how to change the color.
 Since they aren’t pink I’m okay with that for now.)

 The Images